 Skruv is situated in Kronoberg County, Småland, in southern Sweden.
 It lies approximately 322 kilometers from Stockholm and 220 kilometers from Copenhagen.
 The village, founded in 1874 around a railway station, is surrounded by flat farmland and evergreen forests.
-Nearby lies Ljuder, a smaller settlement anchored by a parish church.
+Nearby lies Ljuder, a small settlement anchored by a parish church.
 In 1975, the factory hooters structured daily life, and cycling was a common mode of transportation in Skruv.
 In 2000, the hooters had fallen silent, cycling declined, and the railway station had become a flower shop, as trains no longer stopped there.

 Population